insert3coins/EliteDataRelay/README.md

 ### Installation

-The easiest way to use the Cargo Monitor is to download the latest release.
+The easiest way to use the Data Relay is to download the latest release.

 1. Go to the **Releases** page.
 2. Download the `.zip` file from the latest release.
 3. Extract the contents to a folder of your choice.
-4. Run `EliteCargoMonitor.exe`.
+4. Run `EliteDataRelay.exe`.

 ### Building from Source